surbeym/Calculator-Homework/README.md

-# Submission of the Java Candidate Homework at Synopsys by Juan Campos
+# Submission of the Java Candidate Homework by Juan Campos

 This is my implementation for the simple command line calculator.